bitshares/dev.bitshares.works/core/testnets/private_testnet.md

 For testing purposes, the `--dbg-init-key` option will allow you to quickly create a new chain against any genesis file, by replacing the witnesses' block production keys.

-Each wallet is specifically associated with a single chain, specified by its chain ID.
-This is to protect the user from e.g. unintentionally using a testnet wallet on the real chain.
+**Each wallet is specifically associated with a single chain, specified by its chain ID.
+This is to protect the user from (e.g., unintentionally) using a testnet wallet on the real chain.**

 The chain ID is printed at witness node startup.
 It can also be obtained by using the API to query a running witness node with the `get_chain_properties` API call: